 5.1.2.2 Control of NDT instances - NDTCTR

-The 3GPP management system should support capabilities enabling consumers to define the network scenario, to control (start, suspend, resume or stop) the simulation or emulation of that network scenario and to provide outcomes representing measurements and counters from metrics in the simulated or emulated network scenario.
+The 3GPP management system should support capabilities enabling consumers to define the network scenario, to control (start, suspend, resume or stop) the modelling and analysis of that network scenario and to provide outcomes representing measurements and counters from metrics in the analysed network scenario.

 An NDT may have dependencies on other NDTs or DTs, each of which implements a specific network scope.
 The MnS consumer should also be enabled to configure or modify the dependencies e.g., to select which environment or radio propagation DT to be applied.